alfab3/PhysicsNotes/Physics Notes/Math Methods/Linear Algebra/Matrix Multiplication.md

     \end{bmatrix}
     \in \mathbb{R}^n
 \end{align}$$
-If we construct the corresponding row vector, all the row vectors are elements of the [[dual]] of the column vector.
+If we construct the corresponding row vector, all the row vectors are elements of the [[Dual]] of the column vector.
 $$\begin{align}
     (x_1, x_2, ..., x_n) \in \tilde{\mathbb{R}}^n
 \end{align}$$